NCI-DCEG-LTG/LTG-share-resources/For_newcomer/README.md

 #### Quick Tips
 - **Biowulf** is the go-to for computationally intensive work.
 Jobs are submitted via SLURM.
 See the [Biowulf user guide](https://hpc.nih.gov/docs/userguide.html) to get started.
 - **Do not run heavy jobs on the login node** on Biowulf — always submit via `sbatch` or use an interactive session (`sinteractive`).
-- For **storage**, keep large datasets on Biowulf `/data` or the L/T-Drive rather than your local machine.
-- When in doubt about which system to use, ask your PI or contact Nathan Cole.
+- When in doubt about which system to use, ask your PI or contact related staff.

 ---